lamarkdown/lamarkdown.github.io/extensions/latex.md

     la.extension('lamarkdown.ext.latex')
     ```

+{: .note}
-(Some may argue that embedding Latex within markdown pollutes a simple and readable format with less-readable, esoteric symbols.
-Nonetheless, this approach does allow you to create diagrams, and other visual elements, all within a single file, without having to manage a collection of external resources.)
+Some may argue that embedding Latex within markdown pollutes a simple and readable format with less-readable, esoteric symbols.
+Nonetheless, this approach does allow you to create diagrams, and other visual elements, all within a single file, without having to manage a collection of external resources.

 ## Syntax